tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 # What should you highlight?

 Something there isn’t a lot of.
 Remember—we want highlights to stand out.
-That’s why I don’t highlight variables or function calls—they are everywhere, your code basically consist of them.
+That’s why I don’t highlight variables or function calls—they are everywhere, your code is probably 75% variable names and function calls.

 I do highlight constants (numbers, strings).
 These are usually used more sparingly and often are reference points—a lot of logic paths start from constants.

+Top-level definitions is another good idea.
+Gives you idea of a structure quickly.

 Punctuation: it helps to separate names from syntax a little bit, and you care about names first, especially when quickly scanning code.